umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index-v7.md

 ---
 versionFrom: 7.0.0
-meta.Title: "Azure Blob Storage on Umbraco Cloud" meta.Description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage contaiers.
+meta.Title: "Azure Blob Storage on Umbraco Cloud"
+description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage contaiers.
 Each environment has a separate container linked to it."
 ---

 # Media on Umbraco Cloud